lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 4, Phase two

+Okay, so my expectation was not met.
+However, the calculation was relatively easy to make.
+I did, however, stumble around A LOT.
+This is what happens when one is used to testing everything and has no clear idea where to test from here.
+Now that I have my solution, I am certain I could devise a way to test this correctly, apart from the pure "count matches" and "sum correctly" tests I added.

+I am not happy with my result, but I am currently too aggravated over my own stupidity that I don't feel like cleaning it at all.

 ## 2023, Day 4, Phase one

 Oh boy, this looked so simple, but many tiny pitfalls along the way.